kstick9210/portfolio/README.md

-# My portfolio build in React
+# My portfolio built in React
 ## [Click to here to visit the site](http://kathleenstickel.herokuapp.com/)